Why Your Employees are Failing a 5 Panel Drug Test

 You’ll feel confident knowing that the tests aren’t so sensitive they pick up on too much.
 You’ll also know when something gets detected, it’s a problem that needs addressing.

-Know That Faint Lines Mean the Test is Still Negative
+Know That A Faint Line on a Drug Test Still Means the Test is Negative

 Some employers worry when they administer a 5 panel drug test that if there are any lines present, even faint ones, this indicates an issue.
 Drug tests shouldn’t be viewed in the same manner as a pregnancy test, where even a faint line indicates a positive result.